-Join young musicians (ages 11-16) from around the Valley at the second annual Desert Hills Band Camp.
+Join young musicians (ages 10-16) from around the Valley at the third annual Desert Hills Band Camp.

 This weeklong music skills development camp aims to help students become more proficient on their instruments, become more confident playing with other musicians, explore new instruments and skills, and hear/interact with professional musicians.
-From 8:30am-12:30pm each day, students participate in small and large ensembles, electives that stretch their musical skills, and a professional performance.
+From 9:00am-12:30pm (half-day camp) or 9:00am-3:00pm (full-day camp), students participate in small and large ensembles, jazz ensemble, electives that stretch their musical skills, and a professional performance.

 Start your summer with new music, new friends, and top-notch instruction set amid the stunning backdrop of the North Scottsdale boulders.

-Band Camp includes four core activities each day.
+Band Camp includes six core activities each day.

 Small Ensemble

-(saxophone quartet, brass quintet, woodwind ensemble, percussion ensemble, etc.) students play in small chamber groups of 3-6 musicians.
-While preparing a piece of music to perform, they’ll learn how to balance and blend multiple parts in a small group; how to play with precision; listening, tuning, and awareness of other players, and much more.
-Students will be grouped based on instrument, age, playing experience, and other factors.
-If campers sign up with a friend, we will do our best to put them in a small ensemble together!
+In Small Ensemble, students play in small chamber groups.
+While preparing music to perform, students learn how to balance and blend multiple parts in a small group; listening, tuning, and awareness of other players, and more.
+Students are grouped based on instrument, age, playing experience, and other factors.

 Electives

-Students will take TWO electives.
-At registration, students will rank their elective preferences 1-6, and we will do our best to accommodate their top choices.
+Half-Day students will choose ONE elective; Full-Day students will choose TWO.
+At registration, please rank your elective preferences 1-6, and we will do our best to accommodate each student's top choices.
 Click an elective to view more information:

 Instructors: Kevin Weingartner & Shane Vance